roryjpiper/thalamus_dMRI_epilepsy/README.md

-# Lausanne/THOMAS dMRI / Structural Connectivity Pipeline
+# Lausanne / THOMAS dMRI / Structural Connectivity Pipeline

 This is an MRI and diffusion MRI (dMRI) processing pipeline that generates matrices of structural connectivity per subject.